gianpierodiblasi/LogicalCircuit/README.md

   - input
     - json: the JSON object, as described above (JSON)
   - output: NOTHING
-- *getJSON(json)*: returns the JSON object describing the structure used by the class to manage the circuit
+- *getJSON()*: returns the JSON object describing the structure used by the class to manage the circuit
   - input : NOTHING
   - output: the JSON object, as described above (JSON)
 - *addInput(name)*: adds an input node